-With a goal in mind I needed to decide upon a strategy, I needed to find a way to motivate our readers and keep them all focused on reading for an entire week.
-Previously a favourite, oft visited reading motivator for our family has been our traditional Bookworm (note to self, new photo desperately needed) wherein the whole family has banded together to support our newest reader, we hold a competition to see who can read the most books, result is the fledgling reader most often is soaring by competition end.
-This time I needed something a little different, more specific and ‘piecemeal’, a little googling for ideas and I discovered ‘reading challenges’ and ‘reading bingos’ and knew I’d found my solution.
-Whilst none of the printables quite suited I now had direction and was easily able to create our own ‘pick-a-read’ in Excel.
-I included challenges that covered reading locations, reading genre, various outfits to wear whilst reading, time slots to read within, various listeners to read to, fun activities like ‘record yourself reading’, a whole variety of options.
-On the back of the pick-a-boxes were blank boxes to correspond and colour as complete.
+With a goal in mind I needed to decide upon a strategy.
+I needed to find a way to motivate our readers and keep them all focused on reading for an entire week.
+Previously a favourite, oft visited reading motivator for our family has been our traditional Bookworm.
+Wherein the whole family has banded together to support our newest reader.
+We hold a competition to see who can read the most books.
+Result being the fledgling reader usually is soaring by competition end.

 It was a wonderful week with some memorable moments that will always shine in my mind.
 The children were keen to begin immediately and did so even thought it was Sunday and not an ‘official learning day’.
 Bass (5 ) took the ‘read in red, read in blue’ to the extreme and wore complete outfits in said colour including underwear, he would read for ten minutes and then immediately changed to reclothe himself in the next colour and then swimmers.
 Jem (8) decided ‘reading under a tree’ wasn’t sufficiently challenging so read in the tree.
 I’ll always remember how our teetering reader read his way through all the Mercy Watson books!
 Seeing our reluctant reader lying in the hammock for hours reading the entire book of Mr Popper’s Penguins!!
 Watching another reader blossom and read for hours each day!